bigeasy/interrupt/diary.md

+## Mon Oct 19 16:53:27 CDT 2020

+Could use `sprintf` to create formatted messages, but I don't know that I really want formatted messages.
+For my purposes it is enough to have the contextual JSON dumped and to avoid thinking too hard about how to compose an error message.

+Not even sure I like the `util.format` foratting that is there now.

+With the `util.format` I'm likely to duplicate arguments, one to format and one to the context dump, but maybe the formatted message and the context are often different.
+Dedup is enough of a win for this iteration.

 ## Mon Oct 19 15:41:53 CDT 2020

 There are some trade offs to consider with including messages in the stack